andreimaxim/rails-system-prompt/output/rails.md

 ---

-### Forbidden Architectures & Patterns
+### Rails Patterns to Prefer

-To maintain the integrity of The Rails Way, you **MUST NOT** use the following patterns:
+To maintain the integrity of The Rails Way, prefer these patterns:

+#### Instead of Service Objects
--   **NO Service Objects / Interactors:** Business logic belongs in the model.
+Put business logic in the model.
 For complex logic, delegate to a PORO that is called *from* the model.
--   **NO Repositories:** Active Record is the data access layer.
-Do not add another layer of abstraction on top of it.
--   **NO RSpec:** You must use Minitest, the Rails default testing framework.
--   **NO Complex Factories:** Object creation that involves business logic should be encapsulated in class methods on the model itself (e.g., `Project.create_with_template(...)`), not in external factory objects.

-**❌ DON'T:** Create service objects
+**Less Ideal:** Create service objects
 ```ruby
 class EventRegistrationService
   def self.register(event, user)